yetanotherco/aligned_layer/docs/architecture/components/2_payment_service_contract.md

 - Each signature also contains a nonce that can only be used once per user, to avoid the batcher being able to reuse the same signature.
-- Only if the merkle root and the signatures are valid, the contract will discount the corresponding amount of funds from the user's balance and create a new batch in the [Aligned Service Manager](./3_service_manager_contract.md).
+- Only if the merkle root and the signatures are valid, the contract will discount the corresponding funds from the user's balance and create a new batch in the [Aligned Service Manager](./3_service_manager_contract.md).

 ## Details of the contract